Nelson-Atkins Museum of Art: European

-In early 2016, The Temptation of St. Anthony, a small panel long attributed to the workshop of Hieronymus Bosch was credited to the painter himself after forensic investigation of its underpainting; it was added to the ranks of only 25 authenticated Bosch paintings in the world.
+In early 2016, The Temptation of St. Anthony, a small panel long attributed to the workshop of Hieronymus Bosch, was credited to the painter himself after forensic investigation of its underpainting.
+It was added to the ranks of only 25 authenticated Bosch paintings in the world.
 The Nelson-Atkins also has fine Late Gothic and Early Italian Renaissance paintings by Jacopo del Casentino (The Presentation of Christ in the Temple), Giovanni di Paolo and Workshop, Bernardo Daddi and Workshop, Lorenzo Monaco, Gherardo Starnina (The Adoration of the Magi), and Lorenzo di Credi.
 It has German and Austrian Expressionist paintings by Max Beckmann, Karl Hofer (Record Player), Emil Nolde, Ernst Ludwig Kirchner and Oskar Kokoschka (Pyramids of Egypt).

+Nelson Atkins has worked with Nazi-era art pieces that are often made by Jewish, Romani, queer, or otherwise against the Nazi ideal in the 1920-40s though mostly focuses on art made and owned by Jewish people.
+Many pieces were either destroyed, rescued, or sold for cheap.
+They work on researching pieces and working with the descendants of the owners or artists.
+Depending on the descendants’ wishes, the pieces are either returned or allowed to stay on display.
+One of the most famous Nazi-era pieces is a still life, Les Boules de Neige, by Pierre Bonnard, which was held in the Altaussee salt mine and taken from the French banker David David-Weill.
+The museum has a list of their works held on their website and the American Alliance of Museums' Nazi-Era Provenance Internet Portal (NEPIP).

 Asian

-The museum is distinguished (and widely celebrated) for its extensive collection of Asian art, especially that of Imperial China.
+The museum is distinguished and widely celebrated for its extensive collection of Asian art, especially that of Imperial China, as well as pieces from Afghanistan, India, Iran, Indonesia, Korea, Pakistan, and other Southeast/ South Asia.
 Most of it was purchased for the museum in the early 20th century by Laurence Sickman, then a Harvard fellow in China.
 The museum has one of the best collections of Chinese antique furniture in the country, including one of the celebrated group of glazed pottery luohans from Yixian (c.
 1000).

-In addition to Chinese art, the collection includes pieces from Japan including screen and scroll pieces by Kaihō Yūshō, Tawaraya Sōtatsu, Ikeno Taiga, and Shiokawa Bunrin.
-The collection of woodblock pieces number around 500 with works by Katsushika Hokusai and Utagawa Hiroshige in it.
-They also have a collection of sculptures, ceramics, and textile works.
+In addition to Chinese art, the collection includes pieces from Japan, including screen and scroll pieces by Kaihō Yūshō, Tawaraya Sōtatsu, Ikeno Taiga, and Shiokawa Bunrin.
+The collection of woodblock pieces numbers around 500 with works by Katsushika Hokusai and Utagawa Hiroshige in it.
+The collection also includes sculpture, ceramics, and textile works.

-The Asian collection includes pieces from Afghanistan, India, Iran, Indonesia, Korea, Pakistan, and other Southeast/ South Asia.